We modify our usual social work practice approach in the context of a measles outbreak to prevent the transmission of the virus.

 • youth health service

-• a Māori health practitioner.
+• Māori health practitioner.

 Arranging the annual health check